Before we dig into our WooCommerce vs Shopify comparison, let's start with a few insane statistics!

 When to Use Shopify

-The service makes it very easy to start an e-commerce site.
-You just sign up, choose your plan, set up the basics, and start selling.
+Shopify makes it very easy to start an e-commerce site.
+You just sign up, choose your Shopify plan, set up the basics, and start selling.

 The simple steps make it a perfect choice for the following situations –

-- You don’t have a website right now, and you want to get started with an e-commerce site as soon as possible.
+- You don’t have a website right now, and you want to get started with e-commerce as soon as possible.

 - You don’t have any practical experience in designing or developing a website.
 And you don’t want to hire professionals for creating your shop online.